mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ```

 ### Use `runMATLABCommand` Step
 Use the `runMATLABCommand` step in your Pipeline to run MATLAB scripts, functions, and statements tailored to your specific needs.
-You can use this task to flexibly customize your test run or add a build step to your pipeline.
+You can use this task to flexibly customize your test run or run any MATLAB commands.

 You must provide `runMATLABCommand` with a string that specifies the command you want to execute.
 If the command is the name of a MATLAB script or function, do not specify the file extension.
 If you specify more than one MATLAB command, use a comma or semicolon to separate the commands.